Anti-slavery & Human Trafficking Policy Statement

 Risk assessment

-As part of this risk assessment, STI monitors various performance indicators that could indicate a heightened risk of supporting modern slavery, for example, staff training or service provider responsiveness to questions regarding enforced labour.
+As part of this risk assessment, Satuit monitors various performance indicators that could indicate a heightened risk of supporting modern slavery, for example, staff training or service provider responsiveness to questions regarding enforced labour.

 Training

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our organisation and our supply chain, STI has provided details to all relevant staff and made this policy available on our website for all stakeholders to observe.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our organisation and our supply chain, Satuit has provided details to all relevant staff and made this policy available on our website for all stakeholders to observe.
 Ongoing training is provided to all staff upon joining and regularly thereafter about our expectations with regards to modern slavery.

 Further steps